gammapy/gammapy/docs/development/index.rst

 Here's some additional notes / things to check:

 * Update the Gammapy version number on the :ref:`gammapy_welcome` section and the :ref:`install` section.
+* Mention release in the :ref:`gammapy_news` section.
 * Check external HTML links (see :ref:`here <development-check_html_links>`).
+* Check that the tarball from PyPI is OK.
+* Check that the new release shows up on readthedocs.
+* Send announcement to Gammapy mailing list, Astropy mailing list and Twitter.

 Other codes
 -----------